 Accounting involves the recording and management of financial records.
-College programs require rigorous study of math, accounting principles, and economics.
-Associate degrees can provide entry-level work, but certified accountants typically need a bachelor's.
+College programs feature rigorous courses in math, accounting principles, and economics.
+Associate degrees can provide entry-level employment, but certified accountants need at least a bachelor's degree.

 Business administration relates to the management of all business operations, including resources and people.
 Administration degrees focus on leadership, finance, and decision-making.
 Careers of varying seniority are available with all degree levels.

 Business intelligence uses data to generate actionable information for executives and decision-makers.
 College programs provide training in relevant technology and analytical skills.
 Most employers require business intelligence analysts to hold a bachelor's degree.

 Management requires planning, organization, and the direction of business operations and employees.
 Students in this field learn communication and leadership skills.
 An associate degree may allow graduates to pursue some entry-level management jobs.

 Economics leverages theory and quantitative methods to analyze and guide decision-making.
 Economics programs provide broad analytical training, which proves useful in many fields.
 Minimum education requirements vary depending on the job title.